prince9871/Backend--Delivery-Management-/README.md

 * Create, update, and manage orders with unique identifiers.

+### Driver Management

+* Register, update, and manage drivers.

 ### Route Management

+* Create, update, and manage routes.

+### Route Management

 * Assign routes to orders.
 * Track the status of each route.
 * Update the order status accordingly.
+* Calculate the distance of each route. based on the coordinates of the locations. latitude and longitude.

 ### Real-time Tracking